 This Picante Tuna Salad passed the husband test with flying colors.
 Served over a bed of greens, stuffed in an avocado, folded into toasted pita bread, in a tortilla, or piled on an English muffin, this makes for a tasty, healthy, protein-filled, satisfying meal, in like 5 minutes flat, if you are a fast chopper.
 If I were a make- my- lunch, take-it -to-work person, I would be making this a lot.

-On the home front, we are almost done with the wedding season … just 5 more weddings to go.
+On the home front: We are almost done with the wedding season … just 5 more weddings to go.
 Whew!
 What a summer.
-Thank goodness, Brian had the good sense to insist we take couple weeks off in August.
+Thank goodness, Brian had the good sense to insist we take a couple of weeks off in August.
 I am learning, albeit slowly, that sometimes it’s good to listen to your spouse.
 I think we would have killed each other, had we not taken a break.
 You know, I’ll just say, it’s not easy working with someone you are married to, especially when you both think you are the boss.
 I’ll leave it there.

 Last night was one of our more challenging weddings, one that I stewed over for months, because of the difficulty of the menu (in an outdoor setting without a real kitchen).
 Today as I sit on the couch, achy and tired, I feel the sweet relief getting through it, feeling good about the job we all did.

 One of the hardest things in the restaurant and catering business, for me has always been managing anxiety and stress.
 I find myself daydreaming about working in a flower shop or being a barista in a cafe.